ionic-team/ionic-docs/docs/api/reorder-group.md

 import Slots from '@ionic-internal/component-api/v7/reorder-group/slots.md';

 <head>
-  <title>ion-reorder-group: Wrapper Component for Ionic Framework Apps</title>
+  <title>ion-reorder-group: Wrapper Component for Reorder Items</title>
   <meta name="description" content="ion-reorder-group is a wrapper component for items using the ion-reorder component on Ionic apps.
 Read to learn more about ion-reorder-group usage." />
 </head>